jvolkman/re.bzl/README.md

 ## Syntax Reference

-`bazel-regex` supports a significant subset of RE2 syntax.
+`bazel-regex` aims to support most of RE2 syntax.
 Below is a detailed reference of supported features.

 ### Single-character expressions
 | Syntax | Description |